 Now in its fifth year, the Curatorial Trainee Programme offers excellent opportunities for career development and learning, opening up opportunities in curating, commissioning and production, research, communications, audience development, gallery education and the broader arts sector.

-Since 2013 the programme has supported eight emerging curators.
-All of our previous trainees have gone on to secure prestigious roles within arts organisations in London, nationally and internationally directly after completing their time at Chisenhale Gallery, including at the South London Gallery, Ashkal Alwan, A New Direction, The Common Guild, Gasworks, Raven Row, and Create.
+Since 2013 the programme has supported ten emerging curators, who have all gone on to secure prestigious roles within arts organisations in London, nationally and internationally directly after completing their time at Chisenhale Gallery.

 “Everything I know and apply in my current position I learned at Chisenhale Gallery.
 I am thankful to Chisenhale for working hard on keeping these two traineeships as fully paid positions.
 This is one of the few opportunities of its kind in the UK.”

 The programme comprises two roles, Curatorial Assistant: Commissions and Curatorial Assistant: Engagement.
 To stay informed about opportunities, please sign up to our newsletter or follow Chisenhale Gallery on social media.

 The Curatorial Trainee Programme 2016-19 is supported by Sirine & Ahmad Abu Ghazaleh.